Skip to content

 Ronelle King is an intersectional feminist, gender-rights advocate, and the founder of Life In Leggings: Caribbean Alliance Against Gender-Based Violence.
 In 2016, Ronelle created the hashtag #lifeinleggings and started a viral social media campaign that led to the creation of Life in Leggings.
 The hashtag empowered survivors of gender-based violence and sexual harassment to share their experiences, find solidarity, and advocate for the eradication of gender-based violence across the Caribbean.
 Today, Life in Leggings provides empowerment and educational programs, advocacy, and survivor support services to women and girls.
 The organization’s Pink Parliament Program works with young women and girls to increase their participation in politics, and its Redefining Masculinities program works with men and boys to address patriarchal masculinities and end male-perpetrated violence against women and girls.
 Ronelle hopes to develop a program on gender and climate and will use the Scholars program to explore the intersection between the environmental crisis and gender-based violence.

-The Barack Obama Foundation is registered as a 501(c)(3) nonprofit organization (EIN 46-4950751).
+Donate to the Barack Obama Foundation.
+The Barack Obama Foundation is registered as a 501(c)(3) non-profit organization (EIN 46-4950751).

-Meet More Scholars
+More Columbia University Scholars